Update: 27 February 2024

 If the baby's parents are married to one another, or in a registered civil partnership with each other then either parent can act as the informant and register the birth.

 If the baby's parents are not married to one another, or in a registered civil partnership with each other, then the mother must register the birth, as the primary informant.
-If the father/parent's name is also to be included on the registration documents, then both parents should attend the registrar's office together to register the birth.
+If the father/parent's name is also to be included on the registration documents, then both parents should be available at the time of the booked appointment.
 If this is not possible, please contact email@example.com for advice.

 For more information please visit NRS - Births.